 - To make the sauce, place the wok on high heat and when it is very hot, pour the oil in along the sides of the pan.

-- Mix the cornstarch with 4 tbsp water and add a little at a time until the sauce thickens.
-You don't have to use all of it–stop when the sauce is thick enough for your liking.
+- Mix the cornstarch with 4 tablespoon water and add a little at a time until the sauce thickens.
+You don't have to use all of it--stop when the sauce is thick enough for your liking.
 Cook the sauce until it comes to a boil and becomes glossy, 2-4 minutes.
+Add the manchurian balls.
 Turn off heat and season with scallions before serving.

 - Serve with fried rice.